tailcallhq/tailcallhq.github.io/docs/directives.md

 Example use case:

-- Securing communication between the Tailcall server and clients.
+- Securing communication between the GraphQL server and clients.
 - Enhancing privacy and security by encrypting data in transit.

 ### Key

-The `Key` link type imports the private key associated with your SSL/TLS certificate, enabling HTTPS for your Tailcall server.
+The `Key` link type imports the private key associated with your SSL/TLS certificate, enabling HTTPS for your GraphQL server.
 The private key is a critical security element that decrypts information encrypted by the corresponding public key in the SSL/TLS certificate.

 When configuring the `Key` link type, provide the path to your private key file.
 Ensure the private key matches the imported certificate specified by the [Cert](#cert) link above, and is protected by appropriate file permissions to maintain security.

 ### Operation

 The `Operation` link type connects your schema to a set of predefined, GraphQL spec-compliant queries and mutations.
-This functionality allows for the validation and optimization of these operations by the Tailcall server.
+This functionality allows for the validation and optimization of these operations by the GraphQL server.

 Each type serves a specific purpose, enabling the flexible integration of external resources into your GraphQL schema.